Susipro/My_biography/README.md

 # My_biography

-Important things about my life, things I like and personal skills
+Important things about my life, things I like and personal skills.

 ## About me

-I am a positive and happy girlhardworking girl.
+I am a positive and happy girlhardworking girl, I like to enjoy the simple things in life, socialize with friends and family whenever I can and I love movies of any genre.

 I have worked as a Painter, Teleoperator, Administrative, and Driving School Teacher and I liked them.